-Year Report/Event Quote 2019, April (United Kingdom) Prudential Regulation Authority (PRA) Policy Statement (PS): Enhancing banks' and insurers' approaches to managing the financial risks from climate change Climate change, and society's response to it, present financial risks which are relevant to the PRA's objectives.
+Year Report/Event Quote 2019, April (United Kingdom) Prudential Regulation Authority (PRA) Policy Statement (PS): Enhancing banks' and insurers' approaches to managing the financial risks from climate change 1.2 Climate change, and society's response to it, present financial risks which are relevant to the PRA's objectives.
 While the financial risks from climate change may crystallise in full over longer time horizons, they are also becoming apparent now.
-The PRA's reviews of current practice in the banking and insurance sectors have highlighted that, while firms are enhancing their approaches to managing the financial risks from climate change, few firms are taking a strategic approach that considers how actions today affect future financial risks. [footnote removed] [] Banks and insurers have existing requirements to disclose information on material risks within their Pillar 3 disclosures (as required under Capital Requirements Regulation (575/2013) (CRR) and Solvency II), and on principal risks and uncertainties in their Strategic Report (as required under the UK Companies Act).
-In addition to meeting these existing disclosure requirements, firms should consider whether further disclosures are necessary to enhance transparency on their approach to managing the financial risks from climate change, in line with the expectations set out in this SS.
+1.3 The PRA's reviews of current practice in the banking and insurance sectors have highlighted that, while firms are enhancing their approaches to managing the financial risks from climate change, few firms are taking a strategic approach that considers how actions today affect future financial risks. [footnote removed] [] 3.18 Banks and insurers have existing requirements to disclose information on material risks within their Pillar 3 disclosures (as required under Capital Requirements Regulation (575/2013) (CRR) and Solvency II), and on principal risks and uncertainties in their Strategic Report (as required under the UK Companies Act).
+3.19 In addition to meeting these existing disclosure requirements, firms should consider whether further disclosures are necessary to enhance transparency on their approach to managing the financial risks from climate change, in line with the expectations set out in this SS.
 In particular, all firms within the scope of this SS should consider disclosing how climate-related financial risks are integrated into governance and risk management processes, including the process by which a firm has assessed whether these risks are considered material or principal risks.
-The PRA expects firms to develop and maintain an appropriate approach to disclosure, reflective of the distinctive elements of the financial risks from climate change.
-Firms should look to evolve their disclosures to make these as insightful as possible, and in particular should ensure they reflect the firms' evolving understanding of the financial risks from climate change.
+3.20 The PRA expects firms to develop and maintain an appropriate approach to disclosure, reflective of the distinctive elements of the financial risks from climate change.
 Firms should recognise the increasing possibility that disclosure will be mandated in more jurisdictions, and prepare accordingly.
-The 2019, May (New Zealand) Climate Change Response (Zero Carbon) Amendment Bill Power to request provision of information 5ZV Minister may request certain organisations to provide information on climate change adaptation (1) The Minister may, in writing, request that a reporting organisation provide all or any of the following information:
+3.21 The PRA expects firms to engage with wider initiatives on climate-related financial disclosures and to take into account the benefits of disclosures that are comparable across firms.
+Various initiatives have do 2019, May (New Zealand) Climate Change Response (Zero Carbon) Amendment Bill Power to request provision of information 5ZV Minister may request certain organisations to provide information on climate change adaptation (1) The Minister may, in writing, request that a reporting organisation provide all or any of the following information: